iaddison-smith/forces_calculation/README.md

 ### Force calculation
 ==============================

-Electrostatic solvation Force calculation for use with bempp-cl library, for solving PB implicit solvent
+Electrostatic solvation forces calculation for use with bempp-cl library, for solving PB implicit solvent

 ## Installation: